Advice > Consulting

 These modules apply to the assessment for project manager roles specifically, according to this Reddit thread.
 Other topics may also include: managing your projects, troubleshooting problems, and running your business.

-As for business analyst roles, which receive a quantitative assessment as part of their test, we gathered some sample questions from the VJT as reported on Glassdoor, below.
+Business analyst roles receive a quantitative assessment as part of their test.
+If you're applying for that role, take a look at the sample questions we gathered from the VJT as reported on Glassdoor, below.

 Example Capital One VJT business analyst (quantitative assessment) questions